4Anj/SQL_Task_4/README.md

-Task 4: Aggregate Functions, GROUP BY & HAVING Clause in LibraryDM Database This task focuses on retrieving summarized data using SQL aggregate functions, the GROUP BY clause for grouping rows, and the HAVING clause for filtering grouped results.
+## Task 4: Aggregate Functions, GROUP BY & HAVING Clause
+This task focuses on retrieving summarized data using SQL aggregate functions, the GROUP BY clause for grouping rows, and the HAVING clause for filtering grouped results.

 🛠️ Tools Used